kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 =======
 v9.0.0.6, 27 Jun 2026:
 FOR PLAYERS:
 - Protected UI Mode: I've been playing with Protected UI Mode active for the last 3 weeks with no adverse effects.
 I now recommend that this mode is active and that the pop-up message about disabling it is ignored.
 Only deactivate this mode if you experience something unexpected.
+Unfortunately, activating/deactivating this mode still halts all UI, so either 1.
+Activate/deactivate Protected UI Mode and then restart the game at the operating system level.
+E.g. Task Manager, Steam, etc. OR 2.
+Activate/deactivate Protected UI Mode BEFORE this mod is activated.

 FOR MODDERS:
 - New feature: new callbacks by ChemOdun.